Listening to Rural Voices: The Transformative Power of Story Circles

 After the facilitator lays out the rules, takes questions, and shares the prompt, we sit in silence until someone starts sharing a story, then we go around the circle starting with that person.
 Once the stories begin, participants listen intently, each story informing the next.
 The goal is not to agree but to acknowledge and respect each perspective.
 Even conflicting experiences contribute to a richer understanding of the community’s story.

 Whatever story you think about when you first hear the prompt, the facilitator encourages you not to tell that one—because you’re meant to share a story that somehow responds to the stories you’ve heard before you.
-It could contradict, compliment, or complicate those stories—it doesn’t have to agree but in some way it has to respond.
+It could contradict, complement, or complicate those stories—it doesn’t have to agree but in some way it has to respond.
 Through doing that, we start getting a sense of the story in the center of the circle, the story we all share.
 We start to learn what we have in common, irrespective of all the complexities.

 With the prompt regarding rural people’s perspectives on the future of the economy, we told folks to interpret the prompt any way they want.
 It could be focused on a change that’s positive or negative or ambiguous, that happened in a second or in years.